altruios/namshubettulpa/public/namshubettulpa/chapters/vows.md

 Turn back the other way.'
 }
 {
-~For the next hour that's all Martha did~
+~For the next hour that's all Martha did.
-~She looked back and forth between her vision, and that text to her right~ `['Was look even the right word if she was not using her eyes?', 'Was there a right word?']`
+She looked back and forth between her vision, and that text to her right~ `['Was look even the right word if she was not using her eyes?', 'Was there a right word?']`
 "M::Rossin, is there a...